dib-lab/dammit/doc/about.md

 pydata stack to achieve much better performance while staying in the Python ecosystem.

-For CRBL (shmalst), instead of fitting a linear model, we train a model.
+For CRBL (shmlast), instead of fitting a linear model, we train a model.

 -   SVM
 -   Naive bayes

 One limitation is that LAST has no equivalent to `tblastn`.
 So, we find the RBHs using the TransDecoder ORFs, and then use the model on the translated transcriptome versus database hits.

+`shmlast` is published in JOSS, doi:[10.21105/joss.00142](https://joss.theoj.org/papers/10.21105/joss.00142).